Flocking phase transition and threat responses in bio-inspired autonomous drone swarms: Results

+Doubling the swarm size increases the slope of the curve defining the critical region by a factor of two (see Figure~\ref{fig:phase-diagram}A and Supplementary Figure~1A) and produces a corresponding two-fold shift in both the peak of the polarization fluctuations and the saturation point of the polarization curve (see Figure~\ref{fig:phase-diagram}D and Supplementary Figure~1D).
+These changes indicate that a substantially stronger alignment force is required to reach the same level of polarization in the larger swarm, which in turn results in a marked increase in dispersion at low alignment gains (see Figure~\ref{fig:phase-diagram}B and Supplementary Figure~1B).

 To constrain the parameter space for our outdoor experiments, we focused on a transect of the phase diagram (see Figure~\ref{fig:phase-diagram}D), defined by a fixed attraction strength ($\gamma_{\rm Att} = 0.5$) and systematically varying alignment gain $\gamma_{\rm Ali}$ between $0.025$ and $0.4$.
-This choice allowed us to focus on a specific transect of the phase diagram that contains well-defined swarming and schooling regimes (see Figure~\ref{fig:collective_patterns}), as well as a critical transition region between them.
+This choice allowed us to focus on a specific transect of the phase diagram that contains well-defined swarming and schooling regimes (see Figure~\ref{fig:collective_patterns}), as well as a critical region between them for $\gamma_{\rm Ali} \in [0.1, 0.2]$.
+Figure~\ref{fig:phase-diagram}D confirms that the transition from a low to high polarization coincides with a maximum of the fluctuations of the polarization, as is already apparent in the overall phase diagram (see Figure~\ref{fig:phase-diagram}A and C).
+Again, and in accordance with the general relation between the fluctuations of the order parameter and the susceptibility to a perturbation, a drone swarm near the critical region should have a maximal sensitivity to a change in its environment.
 For trials involving intruder perturbations, indicators were computed on the time interval during which the intruder approached the swarm barycenter from a distance of 25\,m, enabling a direct assessment of the swarm’s response to an imminent disturbance.

-With these parameter settings, we performed series of simulations consisting of 100 runs for each $\gamma_{\rm Ali}$ value, with a fixed duration of five minutes per value, whereas in the outdoor experiments the duration for each $\gamma_{\rm Ali}$ value varied.
+With these parameter settings, we performed a series of simulations consisting of 100 runs for each $\gamma_{\rm Ali}$ value, with a fixed duration of five minutes per value, whereas in the outdoor experiments the duration for each $\gamma_{\rm Ali}$ value varied due to experimental contingencies.
 The baseline condition consisted of a swarm of ten cooperative drones, and the test condition introduced an additional intruder drone.
 The aggregated results of both field experiments with Parrot Bebop 2 UAVs and numerical simulations presenting the means and the standard deviations of swarm polarization, dispersion, and minimal inter-agent distance are shown in Figure~\ref{fig:error_bars}.